cferdinandi/adventure/content/gm.md

 ## Make Failure Interesting

-Statistically, failed die rolls will happen about a third of the time a player rolls.
+Statistically, failed die rolls will happen about a quarter of the time a player rolls.
 Even when a player fails a roll, something should still _happen_.

 Otherwise, it's boring and disappointing.